isomerpages/moe-queenstownpri/_about-us/School Rules and Expectations.md

 *   Place all bags and books/notes outside the classroom as instructed by the invigilator.
 *   Listen to the invigilator and follow the instructions at all times.
 *   Raise hand if help is needed and wait to be attended to by the invigilator.
-*   Check and see that the paper has all the relevant pages.
-Read the instructions provided in the question booklets, answer booklets and Optical Answer Sheet (OAS) carefully.
+*   Check and see that the paper has all the relevant pages.&nbsp; Read the instructions provided in the question booklets, answer booklets and Optical Answer Sheet (OAS) carefully.
-*   The duration of each examination paper includes the time for reading the questions, writing and/or shading your answers on the OAS, etc.  No extra time will be given.
+*   The duration of each examination paper includes the time for reading the questions, writing and/or shading your answers on the OAS, etc.&nbsp; No extra time will be given.
 *   Read all questions carefully.
 No marks will be awarded for information that is not asked for in the questions.
 *   Avoid any contact with your classmates, not even eye contact.
 Observe silence during the entire duration of the exam, from the moment the examination paper is given out till the last paper is collected and the teacher instructs that the examination is over.
 *   Check work after finishing the paper.
 Make full use of the time given, abstain from playing with your stationery and exhibiting behaviours that may prevent classmates from concentrating on doing the paper.
 *   Make sure the name, class and register/index number are written on the paper before handing it in.
 *   Use only 2B pencil when shading the OAS.
 *   Students are not allowed to bring into examination rooms any unauthorised notes or any electronic devices capable of storing and displaying visual and verbal information such as digital cameras and MP3 players.
-*   Cheating is a serious offence.
-Disciplinary action will be taken against candidates found cheating, attempting to cheat or helping others to cheat in an examination.
+*   Cheating is a serious offence.&nbsp; Disciplinary action will be taken against candidates found cheating, attempting to cheat or helping others to cheat in an examination.

 #### **Mobile Phones**

 Be responsible users of mobile phones.

-*   Students who need to bring a mobile phone to school for the purpose of keeping in touch with family members, **can only use the mobile phone after school hours and at the foyer**.
+*   Students who need to bring a mobile phone to school for the purpose of keeping in touch with family members,&nbsp;**can only use the mobile phone after school hours and at the foyer**.
 *   Even at the foyer and after school hours, students are not allowed to use their mobile phones to play games or watch videos.
 *   Mobile phones must be switched off during school hours, CCA and remedial/supplementary lessons.
-Students found to be using their mobile phones without permission during these occasions will have their mobile phones confiscated.
-Mobile phones will only be returned to parents.
+Students found to be using their mobile phones without permission during these occasions will have their mobile phones confiscated.&nbsp; Mobile phones will only be returned to parents.
 *   The school will not bear responsibility for the loss of, damage to or theft of mobile phones.
 *   The school will take strict action against students who abuse their mobile phones by taking pictures or videos without permission and uploading them onto the Internet.